-4.17 The public realm is defined as all the spaces between buildings to which the public has access.
-The importance and value of good quality public realm is well recognised10.
+4.18 The public realm is defined as all the spaces between buildings to which the public has access.
+The importance and value of good quality public realm is well recognised12.
 A series of public realm projects have been identified which the Town Council encourages applicants for development to respond to.
-These are illustrated on Figure 21.
 Not all of these are directly related to individual development schemes and instead represent projects that the Town Council will look to take forward in discussion with the City Council and other partners, including the Highways Authority and land owners.
-This forms the basis of projects towards which CIL receipts might be directed towards.
+These are illustrated on Figure 23 and form the basis of projects towards which CIL receipts might be directed towards.